dajunHuang/syrk/README.md

 ./trsm_double [M] [N] [nb] [check]
 ```
 `nb`: sub-matrix size used in the algorithm, 1-N for syrk and syr2k, 1-M for trmm and trsm
-`check`: whether to check the result, 0 for no, 1 for yes, may be very slow
+`check`: whether to check the result, 0 for no, 1 for yes

 syrk: C = alpha * A * A^T + beta * C, A is n * k col major, C is n * n col major
 syr2k: C = alpha * A * B^T + alpha * B * A^T + beta * C, A is n * k col major, B is n * k col major, C is n * n col major